A Nation is Born

 As I mentioned at the beginning, the Czechs are not particularly nationalistic.
 While they are not the flag waving sort, that should not be taken to mean that they lack patriotism.

-Most Czechs, in my experience, attach a greater level of national pride to individuals and accomplishments in the nation’s history than to flags and other forms of symbolism.
+Most Czechs attach a greater level of national pride to individuals and accomplishments in the nation’s history than to flags and other forms of symbolism.

 Given the country’s small geographical size, Czechs have made a very large number of contributions to the world in the arts, sciences, industry, humanities and many other fields regardless of which flag happened to be flying over the land at any given point in its history.